neogeographica/quakestarter/docsource/other_stuff/upgrading_quakestarter.rst

 Hopefully you won't ever need to read this section, but realistically there are several points where things can go wrong.

-If an error happens at some point in the process up through the download of the update package, and you can't figure out how to resolve the problem, then you can try the update process in the "Update from downloaded archive" section below.
+If an error happens at some point in the process up through the download of the update package, and you can't figure out how to resolve the problem, then you can try the update process in the :ref:`"Update from downloaded archive"<other_stuff/upgrading_quakestarter:update from downloaded archive>` section below.

 It's possible that an error happens after the download, but before the actual update process is attempted.
 E.g. perhaps the extraction of files from the downloaded zipfile failed for some reason.
-As long as Quakestarter is still able to launch and run normally, you could try the update process in the "Completely manual update" section below.
+As long as Quakestarter is still able to launch and run normally, you could try the update process in the :ref:`"Completely manual update"<other_stuff/upgrading_quakestarter:completely manual update>` section below.

 If an error happens partway through the update, Quakestarter will tell you about it and refuse to run.
 In this situation you will see a "quakestarter_update" folder in your Quake folder.
 Your original files will be in the "quakestarter_update\\backup" folder, and the intended new files are in the "quakestarter_update\\unpacked\\Quake" folder.
 At this point you can choose to either manually move your original files back into place, or try putting the new files into place with the "Completely manual update" process.
-In either case, once you're done you must delete the "quakestarter_update" folder.
+In either case, once you're done you must delete the "quakestarter_update" folder so Quakestarter will know that it is good to go.

 If you do encounter update problems, it would be appreciated if you report them `at the Quakestarter GitHub repo`_, with as much detail as possible about the error you experienced.
 If you're in a situation where the "quakestarter_update" folder exists, you can also provide the "update.log" file from that folder or even zip up that whole folder and provide it for examination.